-The Journal of Strategic Security (JSS) is a double-blind peer-reviewed professional journal published quarterly by Henley-Putnam School of Strategic Security with support from the University of South Florida Libraries.
-The Journal provides a multi-disciplinary forum for scholarship and discussion of strategic security issues drawing from the fields of global security, international relations, intelligence, terrorism and counterterrorism studies, among others.
+The Journal of Strategic Security (JSS) is a double-blind peer-reviewed professional journal published quarterly by Global and National Security Institute (GNSI) at the University of South Florida with support from the USF Libraries.
+The Journal provides a multi-disciplinary forum for scholarship and discussion of strategic security issues drawing from the fields of global and national security, international relations, military affairs, and intelligence among others.
 JSS is indexed in SCOPUS, the Directory of Open Access Journals, several EBSCOhost databases, EuroPub, and ProQuest databases.

 Russian and U.S. News Media Coverage of Ukrainian Biological Laboratories, February – March 2022

 Annie E. Sundelson, Marc Trotochaud, Noelle Huhn, and Tara Kirk Sell

 Distinguishing Principled Beliefs from Causal Beliefs in American Foreign Policy

 Promoting Cognitive Complexity Among Yezidi Youth Impacted by ISIS in Kurdistan, Iraq

 Cyber Rollback: Popular Resistance in the Cyber Age